 Our suppliers: Decent work is essential for inclusive and sustainable livelihoods, and is foundational to a life of dignity.
 We strive to ensure that every person who makes our products is treated with respect and dignity.
 Microsoft expects its suppliers to comply fully with all employment laws, share its commitment to respect all human rights and to provide equal opportunity in the workplace, and take effective measures to remedy any adverse human rights impacts.

 Microsoft has relationships with thousands of suppliers around the globe.
-To advance our responsible sourcing goals, we invest heavily in our supplier relationships and our human rights commitment extends to all our suppliers.
+To advance our responsible sourcing goals, we have developed a Supply Chain Human Rights Policy Statement and invest heavily in our supplier relationships and our human rights commitment extends to all our suppliers.
 We expect all suppliers who do business with Microsoft to uphold the human rights, labor, health and safety, environmental, and ethical practices prescribed in our Supplier Code of Conduct (SCoc) and for hardware suppliers, the Microsoft Supplier Social and Environmental Accountability Manual (Suppliers SEA Manual).

 Our SCoC, Supplier SEA Manual and broader responsible sourcing programs all follow the ILO Declaration on Fundamental Principles and Rights at Work, the ILO Core Conventions, the relevant aspects of the Convention on the Rights of the Child, the Convention on the Elimination of Discrimination Against Women, the Convention on the Rights of Persons with Disabilities, and the UN Standards of Conduct for Business Tackling Discrimination against LGBTI People.
 Furthermore, the SCoC is our key tool for preventing modern slavery and human trafficking in our global supply chains, including respecting working hours, freedom of association and collective bargaining guidelines set forth by the ILO core conventions.